Exact eigenstates of multicomponent Hubbard models: SU($N$) magnetic $\eta$ pairing, weak ergodicity breaking, and partial integrability: Conclusion and outlook

 We have also shown that the $N$-color $\eta$-pairing eigenstates are quantum many-body scars which exhibit weak ergodicity breaking in the MHM.
 The crucial difference between the $N=2$ and $N\geq 3$ cases is that the Hubbard interaction for multicomponent fermions can break the $\eta$-pairing symmetry and the SU($N$) symmetry (see also Appendix \ref{sec_SUN_Hubbard} for the importance of breaking the latter symmetry).
 As the $\eta$-pairing scar states require tailored perturbations in the two-component case \cite{Mark20_2, Moudgalya20}, the present result suggests that the interaction in the two-component Hubbard model is too restrictive in this respect; if the number of components is increased at least by one, the Hubbard interaction term acquires sufficient flexibility so that the $\eta$-pairing states can be true quantum many-body scars.

 The exact eigenstates constitute integrable subsectors of the MHM, leading to non-thermalization in those sectors.
 While generic initial states in a non-integrable system are expected to relax to the (micro-)canonical ensemble, a state inside an integrable sector will relax to a generalized Gibbs ensemble \cite{Rigol07, Vidmar16}.
-Therefore, the partial integrability raises an interesting possibility of relaxation to an ensemble that is neither the canonical nor generalized Gibbs ensembles if an initial state has comparable weights on integrable sectors and non-integrable sectors.
-In this regard, the dissipation-induced non-thermalization discussed in Sec.~\ref{sec_diss} can be exploited, since dissipation can selectively decrease the weights on the non-integrable sectors.
+Therefore, the partial integrability raises an interesting possibility of relaxation to an ensemble that is neither canonical nor generalized Gibbs ensembles if an initial state has comparable weights on integrable sectors and non-integrable sectors.
+To realize such unconventional relaxation, the dissipation-induced non-thermalization discussed in Sec.~\ref{sec_diss} can be exploited, since dissipation can selectively decrease the weights on the non-integrable sectors.
 Because the dissipative processes in Sec.~\ref{sec_diss} can be controllablly introduced in cold atoms \cite{Tomita17}, one may smoothly change the steady-state ensemble of the MHM from the canonical ensemble to the generalized Gibbs ensemble by changing the time during which the system is subject to dissipation.

 Non-ergodic dynamics in the Hubbard model has been observed in cold-atom quantum simulators with sufficiently strong disordered or tilted potentials \cite{Schreiber15, Bordia17, Scherg21, Kohlert21}.
 The quantum many-body scars and the partial integrability in the MHM provide the mechanisms of weak ergodicity breaking in clean and translationally invariant Hubbard systems.
 Given the high controllability of quantum simulators, including the techniques of dissipation engineering, the MHM offers a unique platform for the study of many-body physics and quantum statistical mechanics.